 Harding’s IB DP is an open-access program in which all students may participate.
 In the 2019-2020 school year, Harding currently has at least 32 Special Education students taking Accelerated and/or DP courses.

 Special Education students who take Accelerated or DP courses receive support from their case managers and/or Special Education resource teachers.

 Whenever there are a significant number of Special Education students mainstreamed into a regular education class, a Special Education teacher is assigned to that class and the course is considered “co-taught.”
 Additionally, Special Education paraprofessionals are assigned to students who are mainstreamed into classes where there is no co-teacher.
 The Special Education department strives to balance the numbers of their students in all classes.

-Teachers in St. Paul have been instructed in and do their best to incorporate best practices at all times--differentiation, valuing prior knowledge, scaffolding learning and working to prevent and overcome learning challenges.
+Teachers in St. Paul have been instructed in and do their best to incorporate best practices at all times—differentiating instruction, valuing prior knowledge, scaffolding learning and working to prevent and overcome learning challenges.

-Harding students may also participate in OJT (On the Job Training) wherein they learn and experience the skills and attitudes necessary for the successful employment, including, relating appropriately with co-worker and supervisors and performing to expected standards.
+Harding students may also participate in OJT (On the Job Training) wherein they learn and experience the skills and attitudes necessary for successful employment, which includes skills such as, relating appropriately with co-workers and supervisors, and performing to expected standards.
 Work site experiences may be paid or non-paid.

-Additional note: the creation of this policy was a superfluous requirement for our school since we, like nearly all American public schools, have had an existing Special Education program for decades that has its own state and federal mandated guidelines and ways of operating.
+Additional note: Harding, like nearly all American public schools, has had an existing Special Education program for decades that has its own state and federal mandated guidelines and ways of operating.
 It is through this program that all Inclusion and SEN is communicated to the community.